Step 1 – Choose a Survey Location

 B. Choose a Single Fixed Point Within Your Survey Zone

-You will need to visit the survey zone once during April to establish the best place to locate your count point.
+You will probably need to do a pre-survey visit to your survey zone to establish the best place to locate your count point.
 Choose a single fixed point within your survey zone, preferably in the middle of the single biggest block of woodland within your zone.

 This is the point from which you will conduct ALL observations.
 It will be very important that you remain at the same point for the duration of all counts.